 In our society today, it seems everything can be disposed of without a second thought.
 If you look around our cities and homes, so much could be easily thrown away and likely would not be worth reparing.
 In a way, this is what Presentational Art is.
 One of the Transformers movies or one of Macklemore’s hit songs could easily be lost in the next few years and the world would not change much, but if Homer’s works were lost, the trajectory of some people’s lives might change, because those works have continued to be extraordinarily influential throughout the years.

 Assignments and Action Steps

 Find some famous classical (Representational) piece of art the you do not currently love.
-Listen to, read, ponder, observe, etc. it.
+Listen to, read, ponder, and observe it.
 Take time with it and approach it as a student.
-During and after keep a “pedagogical diary” and record your thoughts on the process and how you might use it to help your students or children to have the experience of growing in love for the classics.
+During and after, keep a “pedagogical diary” and record your thoughts on the process and how you might use it to help your students or children to have the experience of growing in love for the classics.
 Then, share the results with your colleagues, academic team, or another homeschooling parent.
 Consider having your academic team do this together and then share the results and discuss at a team meeting.
 If you are a homeschool parent, consider sharing with your spouse or a homeschooling friend with similar philosophy of education.